alexkononon/TPO2_KA_S28228/README.md

 NBP API: Provides currency exchange rates for the National Bank of Poland.

 Wikipedia: Provides city information.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE.txt) file for details.

 ## Launching Example
 Start screen: